xendk/dais/README.md

 the Platform.sh environment, with any trailing slashes stripped.

 If your Platform.sh project uses [Routes](https://docs.platform.sh/configuration/routes.html)
-you can refer to route URLs using the pattern `%site-url:[route-index]%`.
+you can refer to route URLs using the pattern `%route-url:[route-index]%`.
-`%site-url:1%` is the URL to the first route etc.
+`%route-url:1%` is the URL to the first route etc.

 Working `.circleci/config.yml`: